ICMI Newsletter July 2019

 3. ICMI Statement on Evaluation of Scholarly Work in Mathematics Education and a call for comments, by Merrilyn Goos, ICMI Vice President

-5. Once upon a time… Historical vignettes from the ICMI Archives: Episodes from the Freudenthal era – Bernard Hodgson, Curator of the ICMI Archives (former ICMI SG)
+5. Once upon a time… Historical vignettes from the ICMI Archive: Episodes from the Freudenthal era – Bernard Hodgson, Curator of the ICMI Archive (former ICMI SG)

 6. Survey of the Education Committee of the European Mathematical Society (EMS)